Sir John Gilmour, 3rd Baronet: Biography

 Gilmour was born in Glasgow.
 His mother died when he was seven.
 His grandfather, Sir John Gilmour, 1st Baronet was chairman of the (Scottish) Unionist party, and was created a baronet in 1897.
 His father, Colonel Sir John Gilmour, 2nd Baronet, DSO, was an MP for 30 years, serving in several ministerial positions, including Secretary of State for Scotland and Home Secretary.
 His father died in office in 1940, while serving as Minister of Shipping, and Gilmour succeeded him as baronet.

 Gilmour was educated at Eton College, where he was captain of boats.
-He read law at Trinity Hall, Cambridge, and rowed for Cambridge University in the 1933 Boat Race; he missing out the following year due to a bout of appendicitis shortly before the race.
+He read law at Trinity Hall, Cambridge, and rowed for Cambridge University in the 1933 Boat Race; he missed out the following year due to a bout of appendicitis shortly before the race.
 He also studied at Dundee School of Economics.
 After completing his studies, he helped to run the family estate at Montrave, near Leven, Fife from 1934.

 Gilmour joined the 2nd Fife and Forfar Yeomanry in 1939, part of the Royal Armoured Corps.
 He served in Fife and then Northern Ireland, before landing in Normandy in June 1944 shortly after D-Day.
 As a major, he led a squadron of tanks that was in the thick of the fighting in Operation Goodwood, as one of the leading units of the 11th Armoured Division in its attack on Bourguebus Ridge.
 Three tanks were destroyed under him, and he ended up commanding the regiment from a bulldozer.
 He was awarded the DSO for his actions in Normandy and the subsequent advance to Antwerp.
 He was returned home after being wounded near Belsen, and went on to command the regiment when it was reconstituted as a Territorial Army unit in 1947.
 He retired from the Army in 1950.
 He remained involved with the Territorial Army, becoming Honorary Colonel of the Highland Yeomanry in 1971.
 He was later as one of the four Captains of the Royal Company of Archers.